 To get more storage, you can upgrade your Heroku Postgres plan, which is the recommended option.
-If you upgrade, you avoid data loss and minimize downtime.
-And you can downgrade at any time. .
+If you do upgrade, you avoid data loss and minimize downtime.
+Your database can be downgraded at any time.

 The simplest way to upgrade is to use the